Outdoor gas appliances

 Safe locations for using gas barbecues and gas patio heaters

 This brochure is designed to advise builders, gas fitters and consumers where gas-fired barbecues and patio heaters may be installed and used safely.

 Keep you and your family safe by following these simple steps:

-- Use outdoor appliances outside in well-ventilated areas to prevent carbon monoxide poisoning.
+- Only use outdoor appliances outside to prevent carbon monoxide poisoning.
 Make sure cafe-style blinds are up when using these gas appliances.

 - Read the manufacturer's instructions prior to use.

 - To prevent a fire hazard, make sure the appliance is away from combustible materials eg timber.

 - Use the right type of gas.
 Check the data plate on the appliance to find out what type of gas it uses.